Marin Software (NASDAQ:MRIN) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Marin Software (NASDAQ:MRIN – Free Report) in a research report released on Wednesday.
-The brokerage issued a hold rating on the stock.
+Equities researchers at StockNews.com started coverage on shares of Marin Software (NASDAQ:MRIN – Get Free Report) in a note issued to investors on Sunday.
+The brokerage set a “hold” rating on the stock.

-Marin Software (NASDAQ:MRIN – Get Free Report) last announced its quarterly earnings data on Thursday, May 4th.
+Marin Software (NASDAQ:MRIN – Get Free Report) last issued its earnings results on Thursday, May 4th.
 The company reported ($0.34) EPS for the quarter.
 Marin Software had a negative net margin of 113.22% and a negative return on equity of 62.38%.
-The business had revenue of $4.58 million during the quarter.
+The firm had revenue of $4.58 million during the quarter.

 Marin Software Incorporated, together with its subsidiaries, provides enterprise marketing software for advertisers and agencies in the United States, the United Kingdom, and internationally.
 It offers MarinOne, a search, social, and eCommerce advertising platform, as well as managed services.
 The company markets and sells its solutions to advertisers directly, and through advertising agencies that use its platform on behalf of their customers.